cfpb/design-manual/data-visualization/color.md

 <h4 id="sequential">Sequential</h4>

-When you are displaying sequential data that shows a range of data in a ranked order, use these sequential colors to imply the relationship.
+When you're displaying sequential data that shows a range of data in a ranked order, use these sequential colors to imply the relationship.

 <img